 How to charge a Car Battery

-People often ask why their car battery is flat, how do I charge it, and does it need replacing, so we’ve put together some information to help answer your questions.
+People often ask why their car battery is flat, how to charge a car battery, and does it need replacing, so we’ve put together some information to help answer your questions.

 Why is my battery flat?

 During lockdown many cars will be parked up for long periods of time and many journeys will only be short ones.
 This could result in your car battery losing charge and you might find it difficult to start your car.

 If you are not using your car regularly, we recommend that you start up your engine every couple of days and let it run for a while, please stay with your car while the engine is running.

 Car batteries can also lose charge if you leave your exterior or interior lights on while parked and both can quickly drain your battery.
 Using a Sat Nav, charging phones and other electrical gadgets can also drain your battery.

 Batteries can also lose charge in the cold weather, especially older batteries.
 Batteries don’t last forever like many other components in your car.
 They naturally lose charge with age, so it may just be time to replace it.

 Sometimes batteries go flat if there is a fault with the alternator.
 If the alternator isn’t working properly it won’t charge the battery, so get this checked.

 If you don’t charge your battery frequently and for sufficient distances, your battery will eventually go FLAT!